 We feel better about shorter subject lines and are therefore more likely to open them.
 Here’s why.

 Our brains process information in one of two thinking modes:

 - System 1: Operates quickly and automatically with little or no effort, which creates cognitive ease.
 We associate positive feelings with this mode because we don’t have to put effort into processing information.

 - System 2: Operates consciously and pays attention to detail, which leads to cognitive strain.
 We associate negative feelings with this mode because we have a harder time processing complex information.
 We enter this mode when information is too complex to process system 1.

 When there’s little information to process—like there is with short subject lines—we process it easier.
 And feel better about doing so.

-Although, you can still get a good open rate with longer subject lines by frontloading the topic in 1–2 relevant words, like we did with this one for Santa Fe Air Conditioning & Heating:
+Although, you can still get a good open rate with longer subject lines by frontloading the topic in 1–2 relevant words.

 Another reason to keep subject lines short is to improve readability.
 Anything longer than 30–40 characters will get cut off on a mobile device, which is where 50% of people read their email.

 Tip #3: Use loss aversion

 In short, the loss aversion theory holds that losses loom larger than gains—almost twice as much!
 So losing $10 feels as bad as gaining $20 feels good.